WorkloadAutomation/ibm-workload-automation-chart/README.md

 ### Loading third-party certificates

-To add third-party certificates to the trustsore, create a secret with the following syntax:
+To add third-party certificates to the truststore, create a secret with the following syntax: